Mi11enium/self-education/Видео/Software Testing Fundamentals/What is Software Testing.md

 # What is Software Testing?
-Software testing is a process used to identify the corretness, completeness and quality
+Software testing is a process used to identify the corretness, completeness and quality of developed computer software.
+It include a set of activities conducted with the intent of finding errors in software so that could be corrected before the product is released to the end users.

+In simple words, software testing is an activity to check that the software system is defect free.

 ISWTQB